Cipherpy/TAXObot/README.md

 This will process and index the data, making it available for retrieval by TAXObot.

 ## Sample Questions and Answers

-The `Sample/` folder contains a set of sample questions and answers to help you get started with the kinds of queries you can ask TAXObot.
+The file `Sample/Questions`.xlsx contains a curated set of sample questions and corresponding expected answers used for evaluation, testing, and demonstration of TAXObot’s capabilities.
+These questions reflect the different types of queries that users can pose to the system, including general, taxonomic, and descriptive questions.
 Here are a few examples:

 1. **Question**: What are the key identifying features of Glyceridae?